zaach/jison/CONTRIBUTING.md

 Note that you will need `nanoc` and `adsf` in order to build/preview the site. `gem install` them if you haven't.

+> ### Note
+>
+> The `make site` build command will print a WARNING message when `nanoc` is not available,
+> but WILL NOT fail the `site` build task.
+This behaviour has been specifically chosen to
+> allow (pre)release build runs to complete and deliver a new jison revision when everything
+> but the web pages has compiled successfully.
+>

 ## Building a new (beta-)release